 One of my favorite things to make in the slow cooker is applesauce.
-I tried about 8 years ago to make apple sauce on top of the stove.
+About 8 years ago I made apple sauce on top of the stove.
 I was trying to use up apples from our fruitful backyard tree the day before going to Germany for three weeks.
 Talk about lots of pressure to get things done before leaving.
-Stove-top saucing was labor intensive, and just plain not fun.
+Stove-top saucing was labor intensive, and it just plain was not fun.

-- Peel, cut, and slice apples (however many apples you have)-I have done this with 2 apples and 20 apples
+- Peel, and slice apples (however many apples you have)-I have done this with as little as 2 apples and with more than 20 apples

-- Cover the bottom of the slow cooker with water.
-If you have a small amount of apples, just use a couple of teaspoons.
+- Cover the bottom of the slow cooker with water (optional) if your apples aren't juicy.
+If you have a small amount of apples, just use a couple of teaspoons of water.

 - If you leave it in for 5 hours or so, the apples may brown more.
 I don’t like the darker brown applesauce, so I try to take it out before it gets too dark.